light gray lines

 AI-powered mobile banking app

 BBVA has taken a major step forward in digital banking with the launch of its revamped mobile app.
-The new version introduces several advanced features designed to make banking services smarter and more personalized:
+The new version introduces several advanced features:

 • Blue, BBVA’s virtual assistant, has been upgraded with AI to handle natural language questions and provide instant customer support.